Hogwarts Legacy early access opens: Best Xbox and PS5 deals

 ‘Hogwarts Legacy’ standard edition, Xbox Series X: Was £59.99, now £49.85, Hit.co.uk

-Hit currently has the best Hogwarts Legacy deal on the standard edition of the game on Xbox Series X. As stated earlier, all pre-orders come with an in-game Onyx Hippogriff Mount.
-Most retailers are selling the game for £59.99, so you’re saving more than £10 when you pre-order via Hit.
+Hit currently has the best Hogwarts Legacy deal on the standard edition of the game on Xbox Series X. Most retailers are selling the game for £59.99, so you’re saving more than £10 here, plus, it comes with an in-game onyx hippogriff mount.

-It’s also worth mentioning that if you pre-order the game from Amazon, you’ll also receive an exclusive Astronomer’s Hat DLC.
-You won’t get this when pre-ordering from other retailers, though it is a little more expensive (was £64.99, now £57.95, Amazon.co.uk).
+It’s also worth mentioning that if you buy the game from Amazon, you’ll also receive an exclusive Astronomer’s Hat DLC.
+You won’t get the hat when buying from other retailers, though it is a little more expensive (was £64.99, now £57.95, Amazon.co.uk).

-ShopTo has the Xbox One version available for the best price (was £59.99, now £47.85, Shopto.net).
-Amazon and Game are selling it for £54 and above.
+ShopTo has the Xbox One version available for the best price (was £59.99, now £47.85, Shopto.net) while Amazon and Game are selling it for £54 and above.

 ‘Hogwarts Legacy’ deluxe edition, Xbox Series X: Was £69.99, now £62.85, Hit.co.uk

-Independent games retailer Hit also has the best deal on the deluxe edition of the game on Xbox Series X. You’ll get the game 72 hours early and it comes with an exclusive quest, as well as the Dark Arts Pack – Thestral Mount, Dark Arts Battle Arena and a Dark Arts Cosmetic Set.
+Independent games retailer Hit also has the best deal on the deluxe edition of the game on Xbox Series X. You’ll get an exclusive quest, as well as the dark arts pack – thestral mount, dark arts battle arena and a dark arts cosmetic set.

 Best ‘Hogwarts Legacy’ PS5 deals